Are you a proud introvert? It’s popular nowadays.

-When you woke up the self-love, it’s time for basic communication with others.
+When you wake up the self-love, it’s time for basic communication with others.

-Don’t start with the person you have a crush on, your boss, or that lady you'd like to get to know, right off the bat.
+Don’t start with the person you have a crush on, your boss, or that person you'd like to get to know, right off the bat.

 Start with your neighbors.
 A girl in a coffee shop.
 People you meet in waiting lines.
 Members of your gym.

 Begin with a smile.
 People instinctively smile back, which will increase your confidence.
 If you worry your smile is awkward or unnatural, practice it in the mirror.

 Make eye contact.
 When you make small talk while not looking people in the eyes they get the impression that something is wrong with you.

 You can also use a little trick.
 Stare at their nose or the eyebrows instead of the eyes.
 They won't be able to tell the difference and holding your gaze for 4 or 5 seconds will be easier.